shubhamjha03563/youtube-latestVideos-api/readme.md

 # Youtube Latest Videos API

-> Backend API for fetching the latest videos for a predefined search query.
+> Backend API for fetching the latest videos for a predefined search query and save them in database.
+> Has flexible search option for finding videos saved in database.

 ## Install Dependencies